 Common law defences such as laches and estoppel are also available.

-While the Indian statute provides a detailed mechanism for the grant of a compulsory licence, the ability of an infringer to obtain a compulsory licence is not a defence for infringement.
+While Indian statute provides a detailed mechanism for the grant of a compulsory licence, the ability of a defendant to obtain a compulsory licence is not a defence for infringement.

 viii Time to first-level decision

 The time span for obtaining a decree in suit for infringement of a patent is approximately 24 to 36 months.